pyx-project/pyx/manual/metapost.rst

 .. class:: beginknot(x, y, curl=1, angle=None)

    The first knot, starting an open path at the coordinates (*x*, *y*).
-The properties of the curve in that point can either be given by its curlyness (default) or the angle of its tangent vector (in degrees).
+The properties of the curve in that point can either be given by its curliness (default) or the angle of its tangent vector (in degrees).
 The *curl* parameter is (as in MetaPost) the ratio of the curvatures at this point and at the other point of the curve connecting it.